finance calculator

 What is a good GRM?

 Ranges vary by market and asset class.
-Compare to local comps—lower GRM usually signals more income per dollar of value.
+Compare to recent local comps—lower GRM usually signals more gross income per dollar of value, but you must still confirm expenses and risk.

 Can I input monthly rent?

-Convert monthly to annual (multiply by 12) first.
-This calculator expects annual gross rent.
+Yes.
+Convert monthly to annual by multiplying by 12 first.
+This calculator expects annual gross rent for consistency.

 GRM vs cap rate?